bmuschko/gradle-kubernetes-plugin/README.md

 ## Docs

-Documentation, be it javadcos or groovydocs, can be previewed below:
+Documentation, be it javadcos or groovydocs, can be viewed for each sub-project below:

 [common-utils](http://htmlpreview.github.io/?https://github.com/project-aries/gradle-multi-project-example/blob/common-utils-gh-pages/docs/javadoc/index.html)